 The class “Base”

 The main class of this representation is “Base”.
-It contains all root locations I a root location Irepresents a referenced resource (e.g. a document, a model, a java class, etc.).
+It contains all root locations a root location represents a referenced resource (e.g. a document, a model, a java class, etc.).

-Please note that the knowledge base data structure will not contain

-neither location with any related links nor locations with any linked children location.The Java interface “ILocation”.
+The Java interface “ILocation”.

-A location Lshall have a name and shall also have enough data to reference the original artifact.
+A location shall have a name and shall also have enough data to reference the original artifact.

-It Lcan represent a text location, Model location, java location, etc… In order to achieve this this class should be sub classed for specific needs.
+A location can represent a text location, Model location, java location, etc… In order to achieve this this class should be sub classed for specific needs.

 Each location holds its own specific useful information e.g. a text location must hold all references needed to locate the concerned text part.